opral/monorepo/rfcs/001-core-architecture.md

 ### Goals

 - Define components of which inlang will eventually consist.

-- Define a foundational architecture that can be shared among those components.
+- Define a core architecture that can be shared among those components.
 - Focus on the web platform but keep other platforms (Flutter, iOS, Android) in mind.

 ### None-goals